Help restore native birdsong back to the streets of New Plymouth.

 - Be part of the community restoring native plants and wildlife to urban areas.

-NPDC runs the programme in the city’s urban parks and green spaces (about 100 different areas).
-This programme is a segment of the Predator-Free Taranaki programme which was launched in May 2018 and has the aim of making Taranaki the first predator-free region in New Zealand.
-NPDC has 1,319 traps in public parks and reserves with almost 1,918 rat catches recorded by the end of December 2020.
-NPDC’s predator-free community currently has about 50 volunteers who check and reset traps around urban parks and green spaces, however, they need more people power to help protect our native plants and wildlife.
+NPDC runs the urban programme for the city’s urban parks and green spaces (about 100 different areas).
+This programme is a segment of the "Towards Predator-Free Taranaki" programme run by TRC.
+This project was launched in May 2018 and has the aim of making Taranaki the first predator-free region in New Zealand.
+NPDC has over 1,300 traps in public parks and reserves with our volunteers recording over 200 rats caught in 2020.
+NPDC’s predator-free community currently has about 60 volunteers who check and reset traps around urban parks and green spaces, however, they need more people power to help protect our native plants and wildlife.

 There is no set time commitment needed or special skills required – just a passion for the project and our environment.